nicholaswmin/automap/benchmark/bench/README.md

 ## Capturing measurements

-The duration of each task is captured automatically.
+The total durations of each task cycle and the overall duration of the task itself are captured automatically.

-Most probably, you'd also need to capture the durations of *specific* functions or steps within each task, so you can figure out where most of the time is spent.
+Most probably, you'd also want to capture the durations of *specific* functions or steps within each task, so you can figure out where most of the time is spent.